 Time of day has little to no physiological impact on your training.
-Every few years someone comes out with a study that says you’ll burn more fat or get a boost from this hormone or another by training first thing in the morning or late at night.
-But when you look over the long haul, none of those claims has really changed the way athletes or coaches – even at the elite level – approach training.
-It’s more important that the time you choose fits seamlessly into your lifestyle so it doesn’t cause more stress in your schedule, with your family, or with your career.
-Even if there are incremental benefits from training at a particular time of day, those benefits tend to pale in comparison to the positive impact that a less stressful schedule has on an athlete’s training and overall well being.
+Every few years someone comes out with a study that says you’ll burn more fat or get a boost from this hormone or another by training first thing in the morning, in the middle of the day, or late at night.
+But when you look over the long haul none of those claims has really changed the way athletes or coaches – even at the elite level – approach training.
+If there was a significant and measurable benefit to training at a certain time of day, elite athletes looking for even the tiniest of gains would reschedule their lives to take advantage of it.
+Rather, it’s more important that the time you choose fits seamlessly into your lifestyle so it doesn’t cause more stress in your schedule, with your family, or with your career.
+Even if there were incremental benefits from training at a particular time of day, those benefits pale in comparison to the positive impact that a less stressful schedule has on an athlete’s training and overall well being.

 During the Workday vs. Before